 “A reduction in spending would likely have a negative impact on sales for all the major players in the payments ecosystem, including but not limited to credit card companies, payment gateways, retailers, and even banks,” Business Insider points out.

 The Impact on FinTech

-Since the 2016 presidential elections caused so much volatility in financial markets, BI Intelligence expects the fintech industry to be one of the many that Trump could disrupt for the following reasons;
+Since the 2016 presidential elections caused so much volatility in financial markets, BI Intelligence expects the fintech/payment industry to be one of the many that Trump could disrupt for the following reasons;

 - Following the trend in the UK following Brexit, due to economic uncertainty, fintech funding may slow.

-- If the Consumer Finance Protection Bureau (CFPB) is dismantled, there would no longer be a fintech-friendly agency that will help simplify compliance and encourage growth.
+- The Consumer Finance Protection Bureau (CFPB) may be dismantled.
+If so, there would no longer be a fintech-friendly agency that will help simplify compliance and encourage growth.

 - If Trump reduces immigration, “it could be a serious setback for the US startup scene, including fintech, which sources a large volume of its skilled workers and entrepreneurs from outside the country.